-1.1.2 The JEGS were developed by comparing and adopting the more protective criteria of the OEBGD, applicable Government of Japan (GOJ) laws and regulations, and applicable international agreements.
-GOJ laws of general applicability include those specifically delegated to prefectural or local governments for implementation by the national government and that are generally applied to the Japan Self Defense Force (JSDF).
+1.1.4 The JEGS were developed by adopting the more protective of applicable U.S. standards, Japanese standards, or international agreement standards.2 Applicable Japanese standards are those promulgated by the national Government of Japan (GOJ).
 The JEGS are consistent with the applicable provisions of Article IV of the "Agreement under Article VI of the Treaty of Mutual Cooperation and Security between the United States of America and Japan, Regarding Facilities and Areas and the Status of United States Armed Forces in Japan," also known as the "Status of Forces Agreement (SOFA) between the United States and Japan."